 - Any person from whom the secured party has received, before the debtor consented to the acceptance, an authenticated notification of a claim of an interest in the collateral (Tex.
 Bus. & Com.
-Code Ann. § 9.621(a)(1) (Vernon 2002)): - Any other secured party or lien holder that, ten days before the debtor consented to the acceptance, held a security interest in or other lien on the collateral perfected by the filing of a financing statement that (i) identified the collateral, (ii) was indexed under the debtor's name as of that date, and (iii) was filed in the office or offices in which to file a financing statement against the debtor covering the collateral as of that date (id. § 9.621(a)(2)); - Any other secured party that, ten days before the debtor consented to the acceptance, held a compliance with a statute, regulation, or treaty described in Section 9.311(a); and
+Code Ann. § 9.621(a)(1) (Vernon 2002)); - Any other secured party or lien holder that, ten days before the debtor consented to the acceptance, held a security interest in or other lien on the collateral perfected by the filing of a financing statement that (i) identified the collateral, (ii) was indexed under the debtor's name as of that date, and (iii) was filed in the office or offices in which to file a financing statement against the debtor covering the collateral as of that date (id. § 9.621(a)(2));

-Only in the case of a partial satisfaction, any secondary obligor (id. § 9.621(b)).
+- Any other secured party that, ten days before the debtor consented to the acceptance, held a security interest in the collateral perfected by compliance with a statute, regulation, or treaty described in Section 9.311(a); and - Only in the case of a partial satisfaction, any secondary obligor (id. § 9.621(b)).

-Suggested forms for these Appendix C and Appendix D below.
+Suggested forms for these notices are in Appendix G and Appendix H below.

-Effect of Acceptance
+5. Effect of Acceptance